| GENERAL INFO (Jump to

 And here is a collection of pope vehicles.
 From carry chairs over horse wagons to a VW Beetle.
 In the painting collection, I recognises several artists, among them Dali.
 One collection contain modern work, and the few people here, walk just as fast as I. The older works, like the Egyptian and Greek, on the other hand, take time to admire.

 Some of the galleries are a giant art work of them self - actually, all are I think.
 The walls, the sealing and the floor are covered in perfect artwork.
 From one of them, there are perfect views to the garden, and it is basically just a perfect lawn with some nice trees on, mainly pines.

-I find it a bit hard to find my way around, as many areas are closed from the mortal, and most others end blind.
-Somehow, I end up in St. Peter's Basilica.
+I find it a bit hard to find my way around, as many areas are closed from the mortals, and most others end blind.
+I get a short break and a light lunch.
+Then, I somehow end up in St. Peter's Basilica.
 I am pretty sure, it is the most well worked room I ever been in.
 It is huge, but every square millimetre is so perfectly created.
 I will not use the term "flamboyant", and it is not tacky in any way.
-Well, except the glass coffin with what appears to be a dad Santa Claus-Santa, it is of cause.
+Well, except the glass coffin with what appears to be a dead Santa Claus-Santa, it is of cause.

 I see the map room, with maps of Italy on the walls, and I see so many statues and paintings, all so perfect (except some of the modern!).
 I end out is the huge square, surrounded by columns.
 The Swiss Guard is in place, but here is a mellow atmosphere in general.
 I feel I have seen everything - except the Pope, and head on, out in Rome and the rest of Italy.
 Total price, including ticket for the museum and a souvenir; €45.
 Photos.